LabEx NUMEV Seminar

 • Location: Saint Priest Campus - Building 2 - Moreau Lecture Hall - Rue Saint Priest, Montpellier

-11th Seminar of the year 2024.
+11th Seminar of 2024.

-Long-term Thematic Projects
+Long-Term Thematic Projects

-Hélène Mathis Montpellier Alexander Grothendieck Institute (IMAG), University of Montpellier
+Hélène Mathis , Montpellier Alexander Grothendieck Institute (IMAG), University of Montpellier

-Emmanuel Le Clezio Institute of Electronics and Systems (IES), University of Montpellier
+Emmanuel Le Clezio, Institute of Electronics and Systems (IES), University of Montpellier

-Drawing on the multidisciplinary expertise of the MIPS cluster, PTL COLORS aims to develop and analyze methods for optimizing resources (digital, material, energy, etc.) and knowledge in response to the challenges of long-term sustainable development.
+Drawing on the multidisciplinary expertise of the MIPS cluster, the PTL COLORS aims to develop and analyze methods for optimizing resources (digital, material, energy, etc.) and knowledge in response to the challenges of long-term sustainable development.

-• optimization of energy resources;
+• optimizing energy resources;

-• digital sobriety and software optimization.
+• digital simplicity and software optimization.

-• multi-scale exploration of living organisms;
+• a multi-scale exploration of life;

 • the study of biodiversity.

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.